craigwalton/MortgageSim/README.md

 # Mortgage Simulator

-A deterministic simulator written in C# comparing two options which prospective first time buyers are faced with a choice of:
+A deterministic simulator written in C# comparing two options which prospective first time buyers are faced with:
 - Buying a property with a mortgage
 - Renting a property and investing any remaining funds.

-The Jupyter notebooks in `analysis/` compare sensitivities of the inputs.
+The Jupyter notebooks in `Analysis/` compare sensitivities of the inputs.

 ## Dependent variable (output)

 The output of the simulation is the difference in net worth between the two scenarios after a period (e.g. 5 years):

 ```
-Δ net worth = total equity from property purchase scenario - total equity from property rent scenario
+Δ net worth = equity from property purchase scenario - equity from property rent scenario
             = (property value - outstanding loan)    - (savings balance)
 ```

 ## Independent variables (input)